revad/limit_non-BCC_recipients/readme.md

 This Mail Extension is a partial replacement for the Use BCC Instead C addon, which will not work after TBv70.
 It offers these features of Use BCC Instead:
-* Counts email recipients and compares that with the user's limit (parameter)
+* Counts 'To' and 'CC' email recipients and compares the total with the user's limit (in preferences)
 * Recipients in mailing lists are counted
-* If the limit is exceeded it displays a dialog - cancel or continue
+* If the limit is exceeded it displays a dialog - send or cancel
-* There is an option to continue but change all recipients to BCC
+* There is an option to send but change all recipients to BCC

 It does not offer these features of Use BCC Instead:
 * Change the default in the compose window from TO to BCC
 * A button to change all recipients between TO, CC, and BCC
+* An extra column -  'Recipient Extended' - in the thread pane

 ## Requirements